Adam-Weesner/CPSC-471-Project-1/README.md

 Please input a command >> get <filename>
 ```

-Gets a file from the server and downloads it to the client.
+Gets a file from the server's `files` directory and downloads it to the client.

 ##### exit

 ```
 Please input a command >> exit
 ```

+Provides a method for cleanly closing the control connection between the client and server.

 ## Notes